Boa Vista Cabo Verde Travel Guide

 Cash remains king for smaller purchases.
 Carry sufficient Cape Verdean Escudos.

-Plan your Boa Vista days to maximize your stay.
+Plan your Boa Vista island days to maximize your stay.

 Not generally applicable on Boa Vista.
 Few attractions have queues or require advance tickets.
 Most sites are natural and openly accessible.

 Dunes of Viana/Shipwreck: Visit early morning or late afternoon.
 Avoid midday heat and larger organized tour groups.
-Sal Rei Market: Visit in the morning for freshest produce and bustling activity.
+Sal Rei Market: Visit in the morning for freshest produce and lively activity.

-Flights and major resorts: Especially for high season, book well in advance.
-Popular tours (turtle watching, whale watching): These contain limited places and operate seasonally.
+Flights and main holiday resorts: Especially for high season, book well in advance.
+Popular tours (turtle watching, whale watching): These contain limited places and are seasonal.
 Book early.

 Connect with Boa Vista'its heritage and customs.